rmosolgo/graphql-ruby/readme.md

 ## To Do

-- Code clean-up
-  - Raise if you try to configure an attribute which doesn't suit the type (ie, if you try to define `resolve` on an ObjectType, it should somehow raise)
-  - make `DefinitionHelpers` more friendly for extension
 - Interface's possible types should be a property of the schema, not the interface
 - Type lookup should be by type name (to support reloaded constants in Rails code)
-- Depth validator should be aware of fragments
 - Add a complexity validator (reject queries if they're too big)
 - Add a custom dump for Relay (it expects default value strings to be double-quoted)
 - Add docs for shared behaviors & DRY code
 - Optimize the pure-Ruby parser (hand-write, RACC?!)
-- Big ideas:
 - Revamp the fixture Schema to be more useful (better names, more extensible)
 - __Subscriptions__
   - This is a good chance to make an `Operation` abstraction of which `query`, `mutation` and `subscription` are members
   - For a subscription, `graphql` would send an outbound message to the system (allow the host application to manage its own subscriptions via Pusher, ActionCable, whatever)